 You can secure up to six devices with a single NordVPN account which, like StrongVPN, is more than enough for the average user.

 NordVPN gives you VPN access in China on your Android phone.

-Get a VPN if you want to access Facebook while teaching in China.
+Get a VPN if you want to access Facebook while in China.

 Apps are available for Windows, MacOS, iOS and Android.

-What VPN do you think is the best for China?
-Share your insight with other fellow teachers below.
+Have you used a VPN in China?
+What do you think is the best VPN for China?
+Please comment below.